era/elias.sh/markdown/posts/peg_and_rust.md

 Both PEG and CFG can be used to create parsers for programming languages.
 The main difference is that PEG cannot be ambiguous and “PEG's choice operator is ordered.
 If the first alternative succeeds, the second alternative is ignored.
 Thus ordered choice is not commutative, unlike unordered choice as in context-free grammars” (Wikipedia).

-Let’s take a look at PEST a PEG Rust Library with an example from their documentation ([https://pest.rs/book/grammars/peg.html](https://pest.rs/book/grammars/peg.html)).
+Let’s take a look at [PEST](https://pest.rs/) a PEG Rust Library with an example from their documentation.
 Quoting their website: “The following is an example of a grammar for a list of alpha-numeric identifiers where the first identifier does not start with a digit”:

 ```
 alpha = { 'a'..'z' | 'A'..'Z' }